angular/angular/aio/content/tutorial/toh-pt5.md

 To navigate to the dashboard, the router needs an appropriate route.

-Import the `DashboardComponent` in the `AppRoutingModule`.
+Import the `DashboardComponent` in the `app-routing-module.ts` file.

 <code-example path="toh-pt5/src/app/app-routing.module.ts" region="import-dashboard" header="src/app/app-routing.module.ts (import DashboardComponent)">
 </code-example>

-Add a route to the `AppRoutingModule.routes` array that matches a path to the `DashboardComponent`.
+Add a route to the `routes` array that matches a path to the `DashboardComponent`.

 <code-example path="toh-pt5/src/app/app-routing.module.ts" header="src/app/app-routing.module.ts" region="dashboard-route">
 </code-example>